 4. Residence permit.
 Original and a copy of the permit issued by the Delegation or Sub-delegation of the Government in the province in which the internship will be carried out.

 Criminal records certificates from local police stations will not be accepted.
-The Canadian Criminal Record Certificate must be with the Hague Apostille Certification, and translated into Spanish.
+The Canadian Criminal Record Certificate must be with the Hague Apostille Certification issued by Global Affairs Canada, and translated into Spanish.
 If the criminal record certificate has been issued outside of Canada, it must be legalized by the Spanish Consular Office with jurisdiction in that country, unless the country that issued it has signed the Hague Convention, in which case it must be apostilled.
-You can check the list of the countries signing the Hague Convention here.
+You can check the list of the countries signatories of the Hague Convention here.

 When necessary to assess the application, the Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview.